 All of the States offer some form of incentives for upgrading to clean energy.
-In Nevada, for example, there are 39 regulations and legislations that offers tax breaks and other incentives to individuals and businesses.
-One of the ways this is done is through installing air conditioning units that have higher SEER ratings.
+In Nevada, for example, there are 39 regulations and legislation that offers tax breaks and other incentives to individuals and businesses.
+One of the ways this is done is by installing air conditioning units that have higher SEER ratings.
 One financial incentive for property owners is credited when an old AC system is replaced with a new one with a SEER rating greater than or equal to 15.

 One frequent complaint of families when it comes to air conditioners is the fact that it tends to be noisy.
 One key feature of units with higher SEER ratings is they get progressively less noisy due to the two-stage design most units have.

 Efficient air conditioning